LIFEHUBBER

 What appears notable

-Based on the official repository, the main point of interest is the benchmark’s attempt to evaluate both high-level action semantics and low-level robotic control alignment within one unified framework.
+Based on the official repository, what readers may want to notice is the benchmark's attempt to evaluate both high-level action semantics and low-level robotic control alignment within one unified framework.

 Before using